Composting: The Absolute Easiest Way to Drastically Reduce Your Carbon Footprint

 Paper towels may or may not be compostable depending on what you’ve used them for.
 For instance, if you’ve used one to dry your hands directly after washing with soap and water, it’s okay to compost — though we would encourage you to use a reusable towel next time! #FreeTheTrees 🙃

 If you’ve used a paper towel to clean up some oil or pick up after puppy 💩… it’s best to put those in the trash.
-Also avoid composting paper towels you’ve used with chemical cleaners ( check out some of our favorite biodegradable cleaners in this post)!
+Also avoid composting paper towels you’ve used with chemical cleaners (check out some of our favorite biodegradable cleaners)!

 Are You Ready to Start Composting?